Constitutional Challenges in the Algorithmic Society and Public Law for AI

 Source Discipline

 This review separates book claims, current-law claims, and site interpretation.
 Cambridge Core and the Library of Congress PDF support the book metadata, editor list, open-access status, table of contents, and scope.
-European Commission, EUR-Lex, AI Act Service Desk, Council of Europe-related, Government of Canada, and OMB sources support current governance claims.
-Interpretive claims about constitutional risk, platform power, and agent workflows are argued from those sources and related site context, not attributed to the book's editors unless directly supported.
+EUR-Lex supports AI Act article-level claims; the European Commission supports AI Act and DSA policy summaries; the Council of the EU supports the May 2026 omnibus political-agreement update; Council of Europe-related, Government of Canada, OMB, and NIST sources support current governance and agent-standards claims.
+Interpretive claims about constitutional risk, platform power, safety, procurement, and agent workflows are argued from those sources and related site context, not attributed to the book's editors unless directly supported.

 Law pages are moving targets.
 The relevant citation is not just "the AI Act" or "federal AI policy," but the exact instrument, article, page, and review date.
 This matters because implementation dates, guidance, standards, and enforcement practice can change faster than a book review.